t-padma/t-padma.github.io/_posts/2024-05-20-git-basics.md

 The Git BASH terminal allows us to communicate with the computer using text that has a few major components.

 To begin with, when the shell is first opened, we will observe a **prompt** or `$`, indicating that the shell is waiting for input.
 A text cursor follows the prompt which indicates where our typing will appear.

 In the example above, `ls` is the **command**, `-F` is the option, and `"./Desktop"` is called the argument.

 ```
 ls -F "./Desktop"
 ```
 The command `ls` lists the contents of the directory of interest.

 The option `-F` makes the listed output more comprehensible.
 Finally, the argument `"./Desktop"` specifies that the command needs to act on the Desktop directory present in the current working directory.

 Note that `.` is a short-hand to denote the current working directory.

+A few important points:
 1. Options change the behavior of commands.
 2. Arguments tell the command what (e.g. specific file or directory) to operate on.
 3. A command doesn't always require options and arguments.
 Moreover, commands can be called with multiple options and arguments.
 Therefore, options and arguments are also called **parameters**.

 | Command | Description |
 | --- | --- |